Multiple payment options.

 - Zero activity logging, but connections are logged.

-- Over 750 server locations around the world.
+- Over 2000 server locations around the world in more than 180 countries.

 - You can unblock or circumvent geolocation restrictions for various streaming websites.